Trisdoan/How-to-have-a-balanced-work-life/README.md

 ### Transfer non-numeric datatype into numeric

+When inspecting the data, I found that feature DAILY_STRESS was in wrong datatype, object instead of numerical type.

-I used to_numeric of pandas to transform.
-There are nulls so I used parameter: errors="coerce"
+So I used **to_numeric** of pandas to transform.
+There are nulls so I used **parameter: errors="coerce"**

 ```python
 # using to_numeric with errors = coerce to transfer non-numeric into nan